Skip to Content

 The peak season for spotting humpbacks is from late December to late January.

-If you go in February, you’ll start to see baby humpbacks.
+If you go in February, you’ll see baby humpbacks.

 Come late March and April, the whales start to migrate back north to Alaska.